Voivodic/ExSHalos/_sources/Installation.rst

 Even with the dependence list being small and composed of standard libraries (likely present in clusters), the installation instructions, for each library, is given below.

-Suport for containers and ephemeral nix shells will be given in the future.

 C/C++ dependencies:
 -------------------